tmux-plugins/tmux-online-status/README.md

 Introduces a new `#{online_status}` format.

 This plugin is useful if:
-- you spend most of your time in Tmux and don't want to "switch" to gui to check whether you're connected.
+- you spend most of your time in Tmux and don't want to "switch" away from the terminal to check whether you're connected.
 - you have a flaky internet connection and you don't want to be surprised when a simple `curl` or `wget` fails because the connection just broke.